mexyzer/mallRats/README.md

+# This Branch (devAZS)
+This branch was made to add the active/dead zone scrolling feature.
+It is currently working and the developement includes making it more seameless in view transitions.

 # mallRats

 Welcome to the project that began a long time ago in the mind of my father.
 This is the first attempt to realize a video game concept called MallRats.
 The overall theme of the game involves a character trying to obtain items from a shopping list that was given to him by his mother.
 The character travels to a mall where the entire game is set.